Salem Sue

 Turtle

-Rusty, the two-ton Turtle
+Rusty the Turtle

 Rusty, the two-ton Turtle located on the south side of Turtle Lake.